Stability Ball Lift Superman exercise demonstration image

 Safety Notes

-• Avoid this exercise if you experience acute lower back pain.
+• Avoid if acute back pain present

 Spotting